Corporate Governance and Compensation Report

 Duration of the mandate and term of office of the head auditor

-The shareholders’ meeting held on 8 April 2024 elected PricewaterhouseCoopers (PwC) as external auditor of VZ Holding and VZ Group for the 2024 financial year.
-PwC has held this mandate since 2012, and Beat Rütsche has been the head auditor since 2019.
-He passed this mandate to Stefan Keller with the 2024 annual financial statements.
-Stefan Keller may exercise this mandate for seven years until the legally required rotation is due.
+The general meeting held on 9 April 2025 elected PricewaterhouseCoopers Ltd (PwC) as external auditor of VZ Holding and VZ Group for the 2025 financial year.
+PwC has held this mandate since 2012, and Stefan Keller has been the head auditor since 2024 a.
+Stefan Keller may exercise this mandate for six years until the legally required rotation is due.

 Auditing fee